Osaka Castle: History

-As the Toyotomi clan no longer existed, the Tokugawa shogunate expressed their desire to move their center of government into Osaka.
-However, this plan to relocate the shogunate government into Osaka was halted after the death of Ieyasu in 1616.
-For a while, the shogunate's plan to move to Osaka was abandoned, but was reinstated by Tokugawa Hidetada, who had a strong desire to establish a unified imperial and military government.
+As the Toyotomi clan no longer existed, the Tokugawa shogunate expressed its desire to relocate its capital to Osaka.
+However, this plan to relocate the shogunate to Osaka was halted after Ieyasu died in 1616.
+For a while, the shogunate's plan to move to Osaka was abandoned.
+Still, it was reinstated by Tokugawa Hidetada, who strongly desired to establish a unified imperial and military government.
 In 1619, Matsudaira Tadaaki, who was appointed as the lord of Osaka Castle before, was transferred to the Kōriyama Domain in Yamato Province, and the shogunate assumed direct control of Osaka.
 Then, the project of reconstructing Osaka castle as a new base of the shogunate was entrusted to Tōdō Takatora and Kobori Enshu.
-In 1620, the old structures of Osaka Castle were completely dismantled so that the foundation for the new castle could be built.
+In 1620, the old structures of Osaka Castle were dismantled so that the foundation for the new castle could be built.
 He assigned the task of constructing new walls to individual samurai clans.
 The walls built in the 1620s still stand today and are made out of interlocked granite boulders without mortar.
 Many of the stones were brought from rock quarries near the Seto Inland Sea and bear inscribed crests of the various families who contributed them.
-The shogunate also built a new elevated main tower, five stories on the outside and eight stories on the inside.
+The shogunate also built a new elevated central tower, five stories on the outside and eight stories on the inside.
 Construction of the tenshu started in 1628 and was completed two years later, about the same time as the rest of the reconstruction, and followed the general layout of the original Toyotomi structure.
 However, it was built in a different part of the Honmaru (main bailey), as the base of the Toyotomi keep had actually been buried by the new Tokugawa version of the castle.
 After a long period of construction, the new Osaka Castle was completed in 1628.

-In 1660, lightning ignited the gunpowder warehouse and the resulting explosion set the castle on fire.
+In 1660, lightning ignited the gunpowder warehouse, and the resulting explosion set the castle on fire.
 In 1665, lightning struck and burnt down the tenshu.

-Kajisuke Nakama was one of the hatamoto guards that protected Osaka Castle.
-On 15 May 1740, when he was 25-year-old, he stole 4,000 ryō of gold inside.
+Kajisuke Nakama was one of the hatamoto guards who protected Osaka Castle.
+On 15 May 1740, when he was 25 years old, he stole 4,000 ryō of gold inside.
 However, the crime was soon discovered by the shogunate, so he was arrested and confessed.
 Although he was a samurai, he was dragged around the city and sentenced to crucifixion in September.
 Later, this incident became a legend and the contents changed, so it is said that he was a thief who wanted the gold that Toyotomi Hideyoshi had dropped in the Kinmeisui Well.